Do the lights turn on and off with the display?

 What about your company?
 What expertise do you bring to the bias light space?

 BiasLighting.com is a division of Scenic Labs.
-Founded in 2009, we are the publishers of Joe Kane's Digital Video Essentials (HD Basics, UHD, and more), as well as Knowhow Picture Perfect -- the top selling TV optimisation programme in the world.
-Before that, our founders worked in the same industry and with Joe Kane for another decade.
-So, you could say that we live and breathe home theatre reference standards in everything we do.
+Founded in 2009, we are the publishers of the Spears & Munsil Benchmark.
+Before that, our founders worked in the same industry and video calibration industry for another decade, publishing Digital Video Essentials.
+So, you could say that we live and breathe home theater reference standards in everything we do.
 Thanks to our specialty we have access to the domain expertise of some great imaging scientists, as well as some really cool lab tools.

-All white LED's are driven by a an underlying blue diode.
+All white LED's are driven by a an underlying blue diode (Please note, here in 2023, our MediaLight Pro2 is driven by a blue-violet diode with mitigated blue spike).
 The diode directs photons at a blend of phosphors and those phosphors, in turn, glow white.
-When the blend of high-quality phosphors is just right, you get the colour temperature that you need based on how the human eye sees colour.
+When the blend of high-quality phosphors is just right, you get the color temperature that you need based on how the human eye sees color.

 You can take a closer look at the spectral qualities of light by studying it under a spectroradiometer.
 A tell-tale sign of white LED lights is the blue spike above (all lights have their own characteristics - tungsten, fluorescent, sunlight, neon, etc).
 While it looks like this would result in a blueish light, this is actually the spectrograph of one of our extremely accurate LED's.
-The other colours are present in just the right balance to result in a 6500K colour temperature and CRI of 90+.
+The other colors are present in just the right balance to result in a 6500K color temperature and CRI of ≥ 98 Ra.
 Of course, the measurements were taken in a controlled laboratory setting and taken off of a neutral grey card as is necessary for an accurate and consistent reading.

 You've gotta have standards.